code-423n4/docs/roles/judges/how-to-judge-a-contest.md

 * Review the [judging criteria](https://code4rena.com/judging-criteria/).
 * Consider the sponsor’s feedback, but keep in mind that it’s not always going to be objective.
-* Any submissions that do not apply specifically to the functionality of the smart contract logic itself should be considered non-critical.
+* Any submissions that do not apply specifically to the functionality of the smart contract logic itself should be considered QA.
 * When weighing in on severity or validity of an issue, leave a comment describing your justification for any changes you make to the warden's assessment of severity.
 * When necessary, cross reference the submission with the codebase to validate the legitimacy of the proposed submission.
-* Unless there is something uniquely novel created by combining vectors, most submissions regarding vulnerabilities that are inherent to a particular system or the Ethereum network as a whole should be considered non-critical.
+* Unless there is something uniquely novel created by combining vectors, most submissions regarding vulnerabilities that are inherent to a particular system or the Ethereum network as a whole should be considered QA.
 Examples of such vulnerabilities include front running, sandwich attacks, and MEV.
 In such events, leave a comment on the issue:

 > “Sandwich attacks are inherent to AMMs, so this isn’t a unique issue presented by the MarginSwap implementation.
-With this in mind, I’m downgrading the risk from a proposed medium severity to non-critical.”
+With this in mind, I’m downgrading the risk from a proposed medium severity to QA.”

 One important caveat to all of the above: _**unless otherwise specified by the contest sponsor or intended to be handled by the code**_**.** For example, flash loans are generally unavoidable, but since MarginSwap had a safeguard against them, we considered these findings relevant in their contest.